Tennessee vs Ohio State Prediction — AI Finds CAN'T MISS CFB Lines & Props (Dec 21)

 Tennessee vs. Ohio State Prop Picks (AI)

-AI algorithm Remi is pouring through mountains of stats on each line.
-In fact, anytime the Volunteers and Buckeyes play there’s always several intriguing observations to key in on.
-Not to mention games played at Ohio Stadium in Dec can often follow normal, predictable patterns.
+AI algorithm Remi is pouring through loads of datapoints on each team.
+In fact, anytime the Volunteers and Buckeyes play there’s always several intriguing angles to key in on.
+Not to mention games played at Ohio Stadium in Dec almost always follow normal, predictable patterns.

 Remi's searched hard and is crunching tons of data, but hasn't found a good Prop Bet yet for this game.